Skip to Content

 Irradiation

 Another method is irradiation, where the optical properties or visibility is altered with high levels of ionizing radiation to enhance appearance.
-For instance, colorless Quartz can be altered to imitate ‘smoky quartz’ by this process.
+For instance, this process can change colorless quartz to imitate ‘smoky quartz.’

 Fracture Filling or Impregnation Treatments for Geodes

 This technique involves injecting colorless or colored oil or resin into the stone.
-This can be used to improve clarity, increase luster, enhance, or add color.
+This can improve clarity, increase luster, enhance, or add color.

 Some other treatments include: